Riizade/Homebrew-Garbage/rules.md

 Work in Progress
 =====
 Everything contained within this ruleset is a work-in-progress.
 Some sections contain multiple options for the rules governing particular interactions because the system is currently in development.
 Everything is subject to change, and all numbers are currently placeholders.
-This includes task difficulties, inventory points, level-up rewards, skill dice caps, etc.
+This includes task difficulties, inventory points, level-up rewards, skill bonus caps, etc.

 Rolling Dice
 =====